-- Relative rate of return on investment during the current year (percentage) - The difference between the previous year's private sector business fixed investment and the previous year's value of capital stock - Year-to-year change in real GDP (current year's GDP minus previous year's GDP)
+• Relative rate of return on investment during the current year (percentage)

+- The difference between the previous year's private sector business fixed investment and the previous year's value of capital stock - Year-to-year change in real GDP (current year's GDP minus previous year's GDP)

-The model estimates personal sector housing investment analogously to consumption, using real income, wealth, and interest rates, because they are part of a portfolio of spending decisions households make.
+The model estimates personal sector housing investment analogously to consumption, using real income, wealth, and interest rates because they are part of a portfolio of spending decisions households make.

 1.2.3.4.
-Projecting International trade
+Projecting international trade

 The model disaggregates trade flows into fuel, non-fuel goods, and services.
-The non-fuel goods components make up the majority of exports and imports for most countries.
-The model uses 2-stage least squares time series regression models to project year-to-year change in non-fuel exports and imports by region.
+The non-fuel goods components make up most exports and imports for most countries.
+The model uses two-stage least squares time series regression models to project year-to-year change in non-fuel exports and imports by region.

-For the year-to-year change in exports model, the first-stage independent variables are as follows:
+For the year-to-year change in the exports model:

-- Exports of non-fuel goods during the previous year

-- World trade during the previous year

-- A time trend

-The second-stage independent variables are as follows:

-- Year-to-year change in world trade during the current year - Capacity utilization rate for the current year - Year-to-year change in labor costs in the country or region under consideration, relative to those in its trading partners, during the current year - The function estimated in the first stage
+- The first-stage independent variables are: - Exports of non-fuel goods during the previous year - World trade during the previous year - A time trend - The second-stage independent variables are: - Year-to-year change in world trade during the current year - Capacity utilization rate for the current year - Year-to-year change in labor costs in the country or region under consideration, relative to those in its trading partners, during the current year - The function estimated in the first stage

-For the year-to-year change in imports model, the first-stage independent variables are as follows:
+For the year-to-year change in the imports model:

-- Imports of non-fuel goods during the previous year - Total final expenditures during the previous year - Labor costs in the country or region under consideration, relative to those in its trading partners, during the previous year - Capacity utilization rate during the previous year

-The second-stage independent variables are as follows:

-Year-to-year change in total final expenditures
+- The first-stage independent variables are: - Imports of non-fuel goods during the previous year - Total final expenditures during the previous year - Labor costs in the country or region under consideration, relative to those in its trading partners, during the previous year - Capacity utilization rate during the previous year - The second-stage independent variables are: - Year-to-year change in total final expenditures